writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 - Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
 - Most visible **sponsorship booth** location.
-- Sponsorship of a primary Write the Docs conference event (Unconference or Writing Day).
+- Sponsorship of a primary Write the Docs conference event (Unconference, Writing Day).
 Logo on print material.
 - Large logo included in intermission slides and on talk videos.
 - Logo and long description (500 characters) on the conference website.
 - Logo in conference email promotion.